 It also publishes support materials, approves a programme of training for teachers and sponsors or supports other projects which it deems to be consistent with its responsibility to promote religious education and spiritual, moral, social and cultural education in schools.

 SACRE meetings are held once a term and are open to the public.
 Meetings will be held at various religious and educational settings at 4pm.

-The next meeting will be held on Thursday 12 March 2020, 4pm in the Council Chamber at Salford Civic Centre.
+The next meeting will be held on Thursday 26 November 2020, 4pm on Microsoft Teams.

 Please use the link to access agendas, minutes and reports for the previous meetings of Salford Standing Advisory Council for Religious Education (SACRE).

 Group A - Representatives of Christian denominations other than the Church of England and representatives of other faiths